Retiree engagement

 PEBB retirees have expressed the importance of preserving UMP Classic Medicare as a plan option for PEBB Medicare retirees.
 They also shared concerns that the premium is becoming too expensive.
 In response, HCA is exploring ways to make the plan more affordable.

-In February 2024, HCA hosted five town hall meetings to hear from members about their thoughts on transitioning UMP Classic Medicare's current prescription drug coverage to a Medicare Part D plan as described in this video presentation.
+In February 2024, HCA hosted five town hall meetings to hear from members about their thoughts on transitioning UMP Classic Medicare's current prescription drug coverage to a Medicare Part D plan as described in the video presentation.

 Timeline

-• January 1, 2025: Plan option goes live.
+• January 1, 2025: UMP Classic Medicare Part D plan goes live.

 How feedback will be used